Affine and cyclotomic Schur categories: Introduction

 \subsection{Goal}

-In this paper we introduce a new $\kk$-linear strict diagrammatic monoidal category, {\em the affine Schur category} which will be denoted $\ASch$, building on the groundwork laid by the prequel \cite{SW1}.
+In this paper we introduce a new $\kk$-linear strict diagrammatic monoidal category, {\em the affine Schur category} which will be denoted $\ASch$, building on the groundwork laid by the prequel \cite{SWweb}.
 We further formulate cyclotomic Schur categories $\Sch_\bfu$ as distinguished quotient categories of $\ASch$, for $\bfu \in \kk^\ell$.
 They fit together with the affine/cyclotomic web categories into the following commutative diagram of categories (with all vertical arrows as inclusions of full subcategories):

 The top row of the diagram \eqref{diag:HWS} consists of the well-known (degenerate) Hecke category $\HH$ (with $\cross$ as a generating morphism), the affine Hecke category $\AH$ (with $\cross, \dotgen$ as generating morphisms) and the cyclotomic Hecke categories $\HH_\bfu$.
-As explained in \cite{SW1}, the vertical arrows from the top row to the second row are fully faithful functors.
+As explained in \cite{SWweb}, the vertical arrows from the top row to the second row are fully faithful functors.
 Building on the intermediate constructions $\AW \rightarrow \W_\bfu$ in the prequel, we construct in this paper the categories $\ASch$ and $\Sch_\bfu$ and hence complete the right bottom square of the diagram \eqref{diag:HWS}, where the vertical arrows are shown to be fully faithful functors as well.

-We show that the endomorphism algebras of $\Sch_\bfu$ are isomorphic to DJM's (degenerate) cyclotomic Schur algebras, providing a diagrammatic presentation for the latter for the first time.
+We show that the path algebras of $\ASch$ (respectively, $\Sch_\bfu$) are isomorphic to degenerate versions of higher level affine $q$-Schur algebras in \cite{MS21} (and respectively, cyclotomic $q$-Schur algebras in \cite{DJM98}), providing diagrammatic presentations for these algebras.
 Alternatively, one defines a category $\ScatDJM_\bfu$ out of the cyclotomic Schur algebras, and we establish an isomorphism of categories $\Sch_\bfu \cong \ScatDJM_\bfu$.
-This fits well with the isomorphism $\W_\bfu \cong \WSch_{-\bfu}$ (cf. \cite{SW1}) into the following commutative diagram (with vertical arrows being fully faithful):

 This paper will serve as a foundation on a research program aiming at formulating new monoidal categories of various types and their cyclotomic quotients, which admit rich representation theories and natural connections to categorification.
 See \S\ref{subsec:future} for more details.